 - a.
-Obtain the original fiscal year budget and all budget amendments made throughout the fiscal year and perform the following test work: - Verify, through a review of the minutes and correspondence, that the original budget and subsequent budget adjustments were approved by the local public body's governing body and DFA-LGD. - The Association's Board of Directors adopted and approved its budget for FY18 during a board meeting on July 13, 2017 (Resolution #7.13.17-2) which was approved by DFA-LGD in a letter to the Association dated September 13, 2017. - Determine if the total actual expenditures exceeded the final budget at the legal level of budgetary control; if the answer is yes, report a compliance finding. - According to the Association's fiscal year-end quarterly report to DFA-LGD, actual expenditures for the fiscal year ending June 30, 2018 exceeded the final approved budget by \$34,681 at the total fund level.
+Obtain the original fiscal year budget and all budget amendments made throughout the fiscal year and perform the following test work: - Verify, through a review of the minutes and correspondence, that the original budget and subsequent budget adjustments were approved by the local public body's governing body and DFA-LGD. - The Association's Board of Directors adopted and approved its budget for FY19 during a board meeting on May 24, 2018 (Resolution #5.24.18-1) which was approved by DFA-LGD in a letter to the Association dated August 21, 2018. - Determine if the total actual expenditures exceeded the final budget at the legal level of budgetary control; if the answer is yes, report a compliance finding. - According to the Association's fiscal year-end quarterly report to DFA-LGD, actual expenditures for the fiscal year ending June 30, 2019 exceeded the final approved budget by \$17,304 at the total fund level.
 See Finding 2017-002 on p.
-20, the Schedule of Revenues and Expenditures Budget and Actual on p.
-22, and the year-end financial report submitted to DFA-LGD on p.
-23. - iii.
+19, the Schedule of Revenues and Expenditures Budget and Actual on p.
+21, and the year-end financial report submitted to DFA-LGD on p.
+22. - iii.
 From the original and final approved budgets and general ledger, prepare a schedule of revenues and expenditures - budget and actual on the budgetary basis used by the local public body (cash, accrual, or modified accrual basis) for each individual fund.

-The Association did not maintain a general ledger to classify, record and report its revenue and expenditure transactions for the fiscal year.
-Therefore, the Association's quarterly report for the fiscal year ending June 30, 2018 was used to prepare the Schedule of Revenue and Expenditures - Budget and Actual.
-See p.
-22-23.
-However, the total revenues and expenditure amounts that the Association reported in its fiscal year-end quarterly report to DFA-LGD do not agree with the total cash receipts (deposits) and cash disbursements reported on the bank statements.
-See Finding 2017-001 on p.
-17.
+The Association did not maintain a general ledger to record, classify and report its revenue and expenditure transactions for the fiscal year.
+Therefore, the Association's quarterly report for the fiscal year ending June 30, 2019 was used to prepare the Schedule of Revenue and Expenditures - Budget and Actual.